Core Authentication

 // Handle verification (if needed)

-async function handlePasswordlessVerification(token) {
+async function handlePasswordlessVerification(email, token) {

 try {